SAP/spartacus-docs/_pages/dev/performance/deferred-loading.md

 {% include docs/feature_version.html content=version_note %}

 Deferred loading is a technique that is used to postpone the rendering of CMS components.
 Any component that is outside the viewport (that is, the area that is visible to the user) is not rendered in advance.
 This improves the initial rendering of the complete page.
-Deferred loading not only defers the creation of components, it also defers the loading of component-specific data.
+Deferred loading not only defers the creation of components, it also defers the loading of any component-specific data, such as media or back end calls.

 The following examples illustrate how deferred loading improves the page load: